Scams and Phishing

 The presence of these elements indicates a possible fraud.
 Report it to the Authorities.

-• repairing a damaged mechanical part
+• repairing a damaged mechanical part, in order to complete a project

 • issues related to their bank account